Computer Graphics and Video in Multimedia

 F. To operate the hardware involved in computer graphics and video production and implement hardware in multimedia.

-G. The use post-production techniques on a video.
+G. To use post-production techniques on a video.

 V. Academic Integrity